drakonia667/PSIO-CLONE-FIRMWARE/README.md

-# PSIO CLONE FIRMWARE UPDATE
+# PSIO CLONE FIRMWARE UPDATE & USEFUL TOOLS

 Instructions for updating the software of PSIO copies / clones: